Linaro/website/_posts/current/blog/2021-07-15-glibc-improvements-and-what-to-expect-in-future-linux-distributions.md

 1. More overhead in process initialization due to the multiple filesystem access.
 This is mitigated by using a library search cache ([ld.so.cache](https://man7.org/linux/man-pages/man8/ld.so.8.html)).
 2. It increases the complexity to provide libraries optimized to a specific ABI or processor and how to organize and deploy the optimized builds.

-The solution on glibc 2.33 is a simplified search path that does not create multiple subpaths based on hardware capabilities, but rather maps it to a specific ABI subfolder.
+The solution on **glibc 2.33** is a simplified search path that does not create multiple subpaths based on hardware capabilities, but rather maps it to a specific ABI subfolder.
 Each architecture can then define a set of ABIs, as [x86_64 has done](https://gcc.gnu.org/pipermail/gcc/2020-July/233088.html).
 The current scheme has a bad side effect where the possible combination of hardware capabilities does not scale well (it increases exponentially by each new hardware capability).
 By defining specific sets, we can limit the possible permutations.

-For instance, with glibc 2.33 on x86_64 the loader now does:
+For instance, on x86_64 the loader now does:

 {% include image.html path="/assets/images/content/image-of-the-loader-with-glibc-2.33-on-x86_64.png" alt="Image of the loader with glibc 2.33 on x86_64" %}